-ABTA’s one-day crisis management conference will explore crisis management in travel and the emerging issues, potential risks and threats that should be considered as part of your crisis management processes.
-Delve into the importance of reviewing your crisis management plans and holding crisis simulations to ensure they are fit for purpose.
+ABTA’s one-day crisis management conference will explore the emerging issues in crisis management.
+Learn about the latest threats and potential risks, as well as how to review your crisis management plans and simulations to ensure they are still fit for purpose.

-Taking place in central London, this event has been updated for 2022 and will bring together senior keynote speakers and an audience of senior crisis professionals from across the travel industry.
+Taking place in central London, this event will bring together senior keynote speakers and an audience of senior crisis professionals from across the travel industry.

-A crisis can take many forms, including natural disasters, terrorist attacks, supplier failures, emerging diseases, cyber breaches, border closures, flight cancellations and disruption.
-Being prepared for and how you handle a crisis can minimise the impact on customers, staff, destinations and protect your brand reputation.
-All businesses should regularly review their crisis management and business continuity plans – are yours fit for purpose?
+A crisis can take many forms, including natural disasters, terrorist attacks, supplier failures, cyber breaches, or flight bans.
+How you handle a crisis can minimise the impact on customers, staff, destinations and brand reputation.
+All businesses should regularly review their crisis management and business continuity plans.

-New for 2022, optimise your in-house crisis management planning by receiving practical guidance on how to review and test your crisis management plans post-pandemic.
-Identify whether your processes and procedures meet your business needs, and get guidance on what staff training is required to help identify potential crisis risks and support your operations when a crisis occurs.
+New for 2022, optimise your in-house crisis management planning by getting practical guidance on how to review and test your crisis plans post-pandemic.
+Ensure your processes and procedures are fit for the future; make sure your operations are efficient and you can identify potential risks before they arise.

-Your staff are an integral part of a crisis management process, and the effects of a crisis can have a psychological impact on their welfare as well as customers impacted by a crisis.
-Hear from experts on what you can do to look after staff during and after a crisis to support their mental health and wellbeing and help support future resilience.
+Learn about the psychological impact a crisis can have on your staff as well as customers.
+Hear what you can do to look after staff post-crisis and ensure their mental health and wellbeing are monitored for future resilience.

-Put your questions to expert speakers including destination representatives, travel businesses, The Foreign, Commonwealth & Development Office, crisis management experts, legal experts and ABTA.
+Put your questions to the experts including representatives from destinations, travel businesses, crisis management experts, legal experts and ABTA.

 - Update on emerging threats and potential risks for travellers and travel businesses